AayushXCR7/Space-shooter/README.md

 - Increasing difficulty
 - Player highscore
 ## AI Use
-- Only for same button sprites .
+- Only for some button all the other arts are created by myself .
 - For uploading game screenshots in Readme.